Here are 8 quick Chinese New Year facts that will give you a glimpse of the country!

 The color of the envelope symbolizes good fortune, positive energy, and good health.
 Red is also noted as a color that wards off evil. ya sui qian (press down evil)-under pillow

 What isn’t usually spoken of is the intricacy of these packets.
-Containing a couple hundred Chinese yuan, these packets are often given in consideration of the receiver’s household.
+Containing a couple of hundred Chinese yuan, these packets are often given in consideration of the receiver’s household.

 Of course, lucky money isn’t given with the expectation of receiving something from the receiver’s family.
 However, when their children receive money, parents often make sure that they reciprocate by giving a similar amount to the child/children of the other party.